List of NCIS characters: Dr. James "Jimmy" Palmer

 Dr. James "Jimmy" Palmer (Brian Dietzen) is an assistant medical examiner who first appears in the episode "Split Decision".
 After Gerald Jackson is incapacitated, Palmer becomes Mallard's assistant.
+He was named after former Baltimore Orioles pitcher Jim Palmer, but does not like baseball.

-He self-identifies as a sufferer of a "mild" case of diabetes mellitus in the episode "In The Dark".
+He self-identifies as a sufferer of a "mild" case of diabetes mellitus in the episode "In the Dark".
 He often seems intimidated by Gibbs, especially when he goes into one of his trademark strange rambling explanations of something that has not been requested.

-Part of the reason that Dr. Mallard and he are often not at the crime scene until well after Gibbs and his team arrive is related to Dr. Mallard's emphasis on Jimmy being a horrible driver and always getting lost, although Jimmy tries to defend himself by pointing out that Ducky is the one with the map.
-He was named after former Baltimore Orioles pitcher Jim Palmer, but does not like baseball.
+Mallard claims that he and Palmer frequently arrive at crime scenes well after Gibbs and his team because Palmer is a horrible driver who keeps getting lost; Palmer tries to defend himself by pointing out that Mallard is navigating.

-Jimmy is the central character of the episode "About Face" where he must recover his memory to find a suspect to a murder case and his attempted killer.
+Jimmy is the central character of the season 5 episode "About Face" where he must recover his memory to find a suspect to a murder case and his attempted killer.

 Like Ducky, Palmer speaks to the dead, though he is far more irreverent, sometimes raising not only eyebrows but doubts about his analytic abilities in the process.

 Some episodes depict an ongoing illicit office romance between Jimmy and Michelle Lee.
 They make excuses for working late and are seen entering and exiting the underside of the autopsy table.
-In the episode "Last Man Standing", Palmer admits to Gibbs and Vance that he and Agent Lee had been "doing it" for a while, but he had broken it off because he felt "used" – an important bit of information about Lee's character, as a bit of dramatic irony reveals at the end of the same episode.
+In the episode "Last Man Standing", Palmer admits to Gibbs and Vance that he and Agent Lee had been "doing it" for a while, but he had broken it off because he felt "used" – an important bit of information about Lee's character, as a bit of dramatic irony reveals at the end of that episode.

 In "The Good Wives Club", it is revealed that Jimmy is claustrophobic; when he is entering the enclosed hallway he is seen sweating profusely and when he has to go get the body bag he freaks out about having to go back through it.

 In "About Face", as Jimmy is being hypnotised by Abby, it seems that Jimmy has a shoe fetish, as he dreamily talks in detail about Ziva and Abby's footwear instead of recalling information about the current case.
 The episode also indicates that his mother's name is Eunice.
 In the episode "Bounce" we see that Palmer regularly helps Tony when he is in charge, despite the fact that Tony has frequently mocked Palmer by calling him an "autopsy gremlin".
 Palmer is also shown to have severe tinnitus.